surgicalcoder/mongo-csharp-driver/Docs/reference/content/reference/bson/guidserialization/index.md

 Guids were originally represented in BSON as BsonBinaryData values of subtype 3.
 Unfortunately, different drivers inadvertently used different byte orders when converting the Guid to a 16 byte binary value.
-To standardize on a single canonical order BsonBinaryData subtype 4 was created with a well defined byte order.
+To standardize on a single canonical representation BsonBinaryData subtype 4 was created with a well defined byte order.

 The C# driver's support for Guids was originally based on the premise that all Guids in a single collection must be represented the same way (i.e. using the same BsonBinaryData sub type and byte order).
 In order to accomplish this